thinktandem/tandem/README.md

 1. documentation is surfaced here:
 2. assets can be pulled down by our start states/projects should we just package up stuff into a zip for now and have projects pull that in?

+3. section of proposal should contain something like:

 A more concrete example of how this would work is...